Natural product

 The anticancer drug paclitaxel is a natural product derived from the yew tree.

 A natural product is a natural compound or substance produced by a living organism—that is, found in nature.
 In the broadest sense, natural products include any substance produced by life.
 Natural products can also be prepared by chemical synthesis (both semisynthesis and total synthesis and have played a central role in the development of the field of organic chemistry by providing challenging synthetic targets).
 The term natural product has also been extended for commercial purposes to refer to cosmetics, dietary supplements, and foods produced from natural sources without added artificial ingredients.

 Within the field of organic chemistry, the definition of natural products is usually restricted to organic compounds isolated from natural sources that are produced by the pathways of primary or secondary metabolism.
 Within the field of medicinal chemistry, the definition is often further restricted to secondary metabolites.
 Secondary metabolites (or specialized metabolites) are not essential for survival, but nevertheless provide organisms that produce them an evolutionary advantage.
 Many secondary metabolites are cytotoxic and have been selected and optimized through evolution for use as "chemical warfare" agents against prey, predators, and competing organisms.
 Secondary or specialized metabolites are often unique to specific species, whereas primary metabolites are commonly found across multiple kingdoms.
 Secondary metabolites are marked by chemical complexity which is why they are of such interest to chemists.

-Natural sources may lead to basic research on potential bioactive components for commercial development as lead compounds in drug discovery.
+Traditional medicines sometime have benefit for treating diseases.
+Isolation of the active ingredient from these medicines can provide lead compounds in drug discovery for commercial development.
 Although natural products have inspired numerous drugs, drug development from natural sources has received declining attention in the 21st century by pharmaceutical companies, partly due to unreliable access and supply, intellectual property, cost, and profit concerns, seasonal or environmental variability of composition, and loss of sources due to rising extinction rates.
 Despite this, natural products and their derivatives still accounted for about 10% of new drug approvals between 2017 and 2019.